Tuning Hyperparameters without Grad Students: Scalable and Robust Bayesian Optimisation with Dragonfly: Experiments

 \textbf{Take-aways:} On Euclidean domains, \spearmints and \dragonflys perform consistently well across the lower dimensional tasks, but \spearmints is prohibitively expensive in high dimensions.
 On the higher dimensional tasks, \dragonflys is the most competitive.
-On non-Euclidean domains, once again we see that \dragonflys is able to do consistently well. \gpyopts and \dragonflys perform very well on some problems, but also perform poorly on others.
+It is worth pointing out that on the Park1 and Park2 benchmarks, \dragonflys and \spearmints do significantly better than other methods.
+We believe this is because these packages have discovered a good but hard to find optimum on these problems, whereas other packages have only discovered worse local optima.
+On non-Euclidean domains, we see that \dragonflys is able to do consistently well. \gpyopts and \dragonflys perform very well on some problems, but also perform poorly on others.
 It is interesting to note that the improvements due to multi-fidelity optimisation are modest in some cases.
 We believe this is due to two factors.
-First, the multi-fidelity methods spends an initial fraction of its capital at the lower fidelities, and the simple regret is $\infty$ until it queries the highest fidelity.
+First, the multi-fidelity method spends an initial fraction of its capital at the lower fidelities, and the simple regret is $\infty$ until it queries the highest fidelity.
 Second, there is an additional statistical difficulty in estimating, what is now a more complicated GP model across the domain and fidelity space.
+We have summarised the results on the synthetic experiments in Table~\ref{tb:ranks} separately for the Euclidean and non-Euclidean synthetic benchmarks.
+These include the results in Figures~\ref{fig:dfleuc},~\ref{fig:dflcpresults}, and~\ref{fig:dflnoisy}.
+We exclude the constrained optimisation results from Figure~\ref{fig:dflconstrained} since there are too few baselines in this setting.
+From these results, we see that \dragonflys performs consistently well across a wide range of benchmarks.